friendsofhyperf/components/src/purifier/README.md

 class Monster extends Model
 {
-    protected $casts = [
+    protected array $casts = [
         'bio' => CleanHtml::class, // cleans both when getting and setting the value 'description' => CleanHtmlInput::class, // cleans when setting the value 'history' => CleanHtmlOutput::class, // cleans when getting the value ];
 }
 ```